 Throughout February, Metro Cinema at the Garneau Theatre will bring back its annual curated line-up of Black films in commemoration of Black History Month.
 Come with friends or family, and expect a variety of films and documentaries that will educate you about history and celebrate the beauty of Blackness.
 Visit the Metro Cinema website for a complete list of films and showtimes.

 Take part in a one-night musical journey and discover how Black music has evolved over time from Africa to North America.
-This year’s event is a period piece titled “One Night in Harlem” that will explore the influential music and artistic expression spanning from 1922 to present day.
+This year’s event explores the inner sanctum of Black Barbershops and Beauty Salons through music, poetry, comedy, and a whole lot of Soul.

 Citadel Theatre | 9828-101A Ave.